koenige/zzform/inc/readme.txt

-			min_height			min height in px of uploaded image (only applicable for n2-Fields without 'source') show_link			shows for files without thumbnails link to file (form: long with filename, list: short with title as linktext) input_filetypes		allowed input_filetypes, e. g. pdf, jpeg, doc, ...
+			min_height			min height in px of uploaded image (only applicable for n2-Fields without 'source') show_link			shows for files without thumbnails link to file (form: long with filename, list: short with title as linktext) input_filetypes		allowed input_filetypes, e. g. pdf, jpeg, doc, ... optional_image		image is optional, i. e. error notices when deleting a record and there are no accompanying files won't be shown.

 		$zz['fields'][n]['subselect']['sql']	For subtables.
 SQL-Select query, foreign_key must be included, shows detail records in list view as well.
 		$zz['fields'][n]['subselect']['prefix'] = '<p>'